unepwcmc/ProtectedPlanet/docs/downloads.md

 ## Generation

-There are currently two types of downloads: the entire WDPA, and Protected Areas by country.
-They are generated statically during the WDPA import, so that users are able to download them instantly.
+There are currently three types of downloads: the entire WDPA, Protected Areas by country -- both statically generated -- and Protected Areas filtered by a search.

 The Download class is fairly naive and generates datasets for any given array of WDPA IDs.
 It is the responsibility of the caller to decide what is to be downloaded, and what the file should be saved as in S3.

 ```
-Download.generate 'download_name', [123, 456, 2881]
+Download.generate 'download_name', wdpa_ids: [123, 456, 2881]
 ```

 ### Data